JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 df = CSV.read(files, DataFrame)
 ```

-`CSV.jl` will design a file for each thread available in the computer while it lazily concatenates each thread parsed output into a `DataFrame`.
+`CSV.jl` will designate a file for each thread available in the computer while it lazily concatenates each thread-parsed output into a `DataFrame`.
 So we have the **additional benefit of multithreading** that we don't have with the `reduce` option.

 ### CategoricalArrays.jl compression {#sec:df_performance_categorical_compression}